Information and Support for Faculty and Staff

-If you are enrolled in Health, Dental, or Vision insurance and make no changes during open enrollment, your elections will stay the same.
-If you wish to enroll in any of the plans, or make changes to a different plan, you must make changes during this time to go effective January 1.
+If you are enrolled in health, dental, or vision insurance and make no changes during open enrollment, your elections will stay the same.
+If you wish to enroll in any of the plans, or make a change to a different plan, you must do so during Open Enrollment in order for the change to go effective January 1.

-Employees must enroll each year in health care and dependent care flex spending.
+Employees must enroll each year in health care and dependent care flexible spending.
+The IRS sets the maximum allowed amount that employees are allowed to elect to contribute annually.
 Instructions will be included in the open enrollment information sent out by Human Resource Services.
 Failure to elect these benefits in the open enrollment time frame will result in waived coverage for the following year.
 There are no exceptions for the missed enrollment, and no late enrollees will be accepted.

 Voluntary Term Life (VTL) Insurance

-If you are currently contributing, or would like to enroll, in a tax-deferred annuity plan you may do so during open enrollment.
-The calculations are based on a calendar year and the new amount will be effective with the January paycheck.
-A person can change their contribution amount at any time during the year as well, however, it will just have to viewed as a monthly contribution at that time rather than a yearly contribution.
+If you are currently contributing, or would like to enroll, in a TDA plan you may do so during open enrollment.
+You can elect either an annual or monthly contribution amount.
+A person can change their contribution amount at any time during the year as well.

 Keep Beneficiary Information Up-to-date